 Weak passwords are the bane of cybersecurity experts everywhere.
 In fact, they’re one of the top causes for hacks globally, and millions of bad passwords are already on record for hackers to use and abuse.
 Tap or click to see how bad passwords led to millions of stolen accounts ending up on the dark web.

 Despite the urgency, it’s not super difficult to create strong passwords — but it requires some creativity.
-Avoid using your own name, or simple, common expressions that others would guess easily.
+Avoid using your own name or simple, common expressions others can guess easily.
 Include numbers that aren’t personal to you and consider substituting letters with numbers.